painless-software/codeship-yaml/README.rst

      - echo "Now we can deploy"

-To make Codeship read and interpret your ``codeship.yml`` file, and execute the commands in it add the following lines in the "Setup Commands" text box at *Codeship* > *Select Project...* > *(your project)*, *Project Settings* > *Test Settings*.
+To make Codeship read and interpret your ``codeship.yml`` file, and execute the commands in it add the following lines in the **Setup Commands** text box at *Codeship* > *Select Project...* > *(your project)*, *Project Settings* > *Test Settings*.